 - a.
 Whenever DSS files a petition, DSS will prepare a report, whenever possible, for the adjudicatory hearing that supports the allegations that are set forth in the petition.
 The report shall review the history of the DSS involvement including the information obtained during the course of the investigation and treatment.
 Relevant information and attachments are included.
-DSS shall prepare disposition reports that include: - (1) the reasonable efforts made to prevent removal, or the immediate threat of harm to the child that prevented such reasonable efforts; - (2) information to support that continuation in the home is contrary to the safety, health and best interest of the child; - (3) the efforts to identify relative resources who may be willing and able to provide proper care and supervision of the child, and the results of those contacts; - (4) the effort to identify and locate a missing parent; - (5) the identity and location of the child's siblings and the steps taken to maintain contact; - (6) the child's emotional well-being, health, and developmental and educational information;

-- (7) the independent living plan and goals for youth in custody who are 16 years or older; - (8) a statement of the parental behavior that needs to change to correct the conditions that resulted in the petition and a summary of services offered, provided, or rejected; - (9) a summary of the recommendations to the court.
-DSS will make a good faith effort to provide disposition/adjudication reports to the respondent's attorney one business day before the hearing. - b.
+DSS shall prepare disposition reports that include: - (1) the reasonable efforts made to prevent removal, or the immediate threat of harm to the child that prevented such reasonable efforts; - (2) information to support that continuation in the home is contrary to the safety, health and best interest of the child; - (3) the efforts to identify relative resources who may be willing and able to provide proper care and supervision of the child, and the results of those contacts: - (4) the effort to identify and locate a missing parent; - (5) the identity and location of the child's siblings and the steps taken to maintain contact; - (6) the child's emotional well-being, health, and developmental and educational information; - (7) the independent living plan and goals for youth in custody who are 16 years or older; - (8) a statement of the parental behavior that needs to change to correct the conditions that resulted in the petition and a summary of services offered, provided, or rejected; - (9) a summary of the recommendations to the court.
+DSS will make a good faith effort to provide disposition/adjudication reports to the respondent's attorney one business day before the hearing. - c.
 The guardian ad litem for the child shall prepare a court report to assist the court in reaching disposition that will best serve the child's needs.
-The guardian ad litem will make a good faith effort to provide disposition reports to the respondent's attorney one business day before the hearing. - c.
-All scheduled review reports shall be delivered to the attorney(s) and GAL 10 days prior to the review hearings.
-The GAL report shall then be delivered to the attorney(s) 5 days prior the review hearings.
+The guardian ad litem will make a good faith effort to provide disposition reports to the respondent's attorney one business day before the hearing.

+d.
+All scheduled review reports shall be delivered to the attorney(s) by 10:00 a.m. on the Friday of the week prior to the review hearings.